johnn134/react-webpack-boilerplate/README.md

 # react-webpack-boilerplate
-Boilerplate for a React app supported by Webpack
+Boilerplate for a React app supported by Webpack & Babel

 ## React
 https://reactjs.org/